Eziclip

 Happy ScribevsEziclip

-The free Happy Scribe alternative — transcribe in your browser, nothing uploaded
+The free Happy Scribe alternative — transcribe right in your browser

-Eziclip is a free, 100% in-browser speech-to-text transcriber: drop in audio or a video and an on-device AI speech model (Whisper-family) writes out every word with timestamps in roughly 100 languages, the transcript stays editable and synced to playback, and you download it as TXT, Word (.doc), SRT or VTT.
+Eziclip is a free, 100% in-browser speech-to-text transcriber: drop in audio or a video and an in-browser AI speech model (Whisper-family) writes out every word with timestamps in roughly 100 languages, the transcript stays editable and synced to playback, and you download it as TXT, Word (.doc), SRT or VTT.
 Happy Scribe is a limited free trial that then becomes paid — from about €17/month or pay-as-you-go per hour — requires an account, and uploads your media to its cloud to transcribe it.
-Eziclip adds no watermark, needs no sign-up, has no minute caps or per-file limits, and never uploads your file — everything runs on your own device.
+Eziclip adds no watermark, needs no sign-up and has no minute caps or per-file limits — everything runs right in your browser.

 Eziclip vs Happy Scribe, side by side